-Health Secretary hints NHS will get more money
+Health secretary hints NHS will get more money

 The money has been earmarked to tackle delayed discharges - where patients who are ready to leave hospital cannot because of a lack of support in the community.

-Saffron Cordery, interim chief executive of NHS Providers, said: "Trust leaders will welcome reassurances from the health secretary that he has been batting on the NHS's behalf in negotiations with the Chancellor.
+Saffron Cordery, interim chief executive of NHS Providers, said: "Trust leaders will welcome reassurances from the health secretary that he has been batting on the NHS's behalf in negotiations with the chancellor."